 Social Worker and Activist

-Mueni Loko Rudd graduated from Alief Hastings High School in Houston, Texas at the age of 16 before beginning her higher education journey in Central Texas.
-Mueni earned her BA in Sociology from Huston-Tillotson University in East Austin.
-Currently, she is a graduate student in the School of Social Work at Texas State University.
-At Texas State, she has held the roles of Graduate Research Assistant, Academic Coach, FACES MSW Advocate, and Center for P16 Initiatives student worker.
-Mueni considers herself a scholar advocate and attributes much of her research ambitions to her Kenyan American heritage.
-She advocates for creating safe spaces to discuss the state of race relations from multicultural points of view.
-She hopes this can address cross-cultural communication, awareness, and healing.
-Her research interests include identity, self concept, internalized racism, and white supremacy.
+Mueni Loko Rudd is a graduate student in the School of Social Work at Texas State University.
+She identifies as a scholar advocate focused on creating safe spaces to discuss the state of race relations from multicultural points of view.
+She hopes this can produce cross-cultural communication, awareness, and healing in communities of color.
+Her research interests include identity, internalized racism, and white supremacy.

 Conspiracy Theory Researcher

-Ray Fisk is a Professor of Marketing at Texas State University.
-His research focuses on services marketing, service design, and transformative service research.
-He has published numerous journal articles on service research and six books.
-He founded the AMA Services Marketing Special Interest Group (SERVSIG), which is the only organization serving the service research community.
-The American Marketing Association made him the Inaugural Recipient of the SIG Leadership Award in 2016 because of his work with SERVSIG.
-He received the Career Contributions to the Services Discipline Award from SERVSIG in 2005.
-In 2012, he received the Grönroos Service Research Award from the CERS Centre for Relationship Marketing and Service Management at the Department of Marketing, Hanken School of Economics, Finland.
-Recently, he founded ServCollab.
-ServCollab is a service research collaborative for diagnosing and treating humanity’s service system problems.
+Raymond P. Fisk is a service scholar at Texas State University.
+His research focuses on transformative service research and service design.
+He has published numerous journal articles and six books including Serving Customers: Global Services Marketing Perspectives.
+In 1993, he founded the AMA Services Marketing Special Interest Group (SERVSIG), which is the only organization serving the service research community.
+He received the Career Contributions to the Services Discipline Award from SERVSIG 2005 and the Grönroos Service Research Award from the Hanken School of Economics in Finland in 2012.
+In Fall 2020, he returns to Finland to be the Fulbright-Hanken Distinguished Chair in Business and Economics.
+Recently, he founded ServCollab, a service research collaborative for diagnosing and treating humanity’s service system problems.